-- All plants on site should be properly maintained to avoid dark smoke emission. - All vehicles should be washed to remove any dusty materials before leaving the site. - Haul roads should be sufficiently dampened to minimize fugitive dust generation. - Wheel washing facilities should be properly maintained to ensure properly functioning. - Temporary exposed slopes and open stockpiles should be properly covered. - Enclosure should be erected for cement mixing operations. - Ensure all vehicles to be washed before leaving the site. - Provide water spraying to suppress fugitive dust for any dusty construction activity.
+- All plants on site should be properly maintained to avoid dark smoke emission. - All vehicles should be washed to remove any dusty materials before leaving the site. - Haul roads should be sufficiently dampened to minimize fugitive dust generation. - Wheel washing facilities should be properly maintained to ensure properly functioning. - Temporary exposed slopes and open stockpiles should be properly covered. - Enclosure should be erected for cement mixing operations. - Provide water spraying to suppress fugitive dust for any dusty construction activity.